 Suitable assets for investing are bonds, index funds, mutual funds, stocks, and real estate.

-These are loans you give to government bodies or corporations for a fixed amount of time.
+- Bonds – are loans you give to government bodies or corporations for a fixed amount of time.
 On the maturity date, you’ll receive a guaranteed return of the initial amount you’ve invested plus the interest rate.

-These entitle shareholders to partial ownership and are issued by corporations as a way of raising capital.
+- Stocks – entitle shareholders to partial ownership and are issued by corporations as a way of raising capital.

-These consist of stocks of large-to-mega-cap companies having a huge influence on or used as a benchmark for the general market trend.
+- Index Funds – consist of stocks of large-to-mega-cap companies having a huge influence on or used as a benchmark for the general market trend.

-These are pools of diversified funds, collected from several investors under the control of a fund manager, that may be invested in a mix of stocks and bonds.
+- Mutual Funds – are pools of diversified funds, collected from several investors under the control of a fund manager, that may be invested in a mix of stocks and bonds.

-This includes properties like apartments, condominiums, building spaces, pieces of land, and many more.
+- Real Estate – includes properties like apartments, condominiums, building spaces, pieces of land, and many more.

 All of these assets may grow with time.
 Even if the market goes up and down now and then, investors are steadfast with their assets while they ride out the fluctuations.
 In the long run, letting your investments grow will build strong roots for a fail-proof financial foundation.